 - How do you reach that middle ground in the most effective way?

-- What “side” is less risky to approach it from, if the perfect spot is missed?
+- What “side” is less risky to approach than if the perfect spot is missed?

 A real-life example